 Tip: I always save ribbons, yarn, twines..anything I can reuse for crafts.
-If I have to buy some, I intentionally choose natural materials, so it can be composted.
+If I have to buy some, I intentionally choose natural materials, so they can be composted.

 Additional Step: Pick & Arrange

 First, go see what’s available in your garden.
-When you see the plants, you know which one you wan to work with.
-Just a reminder, greens are as important as the flowers.
+When you see the plants, you know which one you want to work with.
+Just a reminder, greens are as important as flowers.

 At last, look at the balance of your arrangement.
 If you are happy, clean up and enjoy your creation.
 If you feel something is missing, add more flowers & greens.

-I actually made this arrangement for my mother in-law who has always been there for me.
-Earlier in our relationship, she has mentioned that she didn’t need ANYTHING!
-I didn’t understand what she really meant.
-As I got older, I totally got it.
+I made this arrangement for my mother-in-law who has always been there for me.
+Earlier in our relationship, she mentioned that she didn’t need ANYTHING!
+I didn’t understand what she meant.
+As I got older, I got it.

 It’s the thought that counts!